 After all, who wants to have to endure salespeople who lie, are arrogant, who don’t listen well, and are relentless in their drive to ‘land that sale”?

-Harrison Greene is the founder of Unique Selling Systems.
-He helps sales organization prepare their sales representatives today for the Future of Sales tomorrow.
-He can be reached at 508-400-6103 or at firstname.lastname@example.org.
+Harrison Greene is the Founder of Unique Selling Systems.
+He helps companies prepare for and capitalize on the changing role of salespeople today.